-E. In accordance with the definitions and conditions set out in the Law of 2010, any sub-fund may be merged, either as a merging sub-fund or as a receiving sub-fund, with another sub-fund of the

-Investment Company, with a foreign or a Luxembourg UCITS or sub-fund of a foreign UCITS or luxembourgish UCITS.
-The Board of Directors is competent to decide on such mergers.
+a) In accordance with the definitions and conditions set out in the Law of 2010, any sub-fund may be merged, either as a merging sub-fund or as a receiving sub-fund, with another sub-fund of the Investment Company, with a foreign or a Luxembourg UCITS or sub-fund of a foreign UCITS or Luxembourg UCITS.
+The Board of Directors of the Investment Company is competent to decide on such mergers and on the effective date of such mergers.

-Unless otherwise provided for in individual cases, the execution of the merger shall be carried out as if the merging sub-fund were dissolved without going into liquidation and all assets were simultaneously taken over by the receiving (sub-)fund in accordance with statutory provisions.
-The investors in the merging sub-fund receive units of the receiving (sub-)fund, the number of which is based on the ratio of the net asset values per unit of the (sub-) funds involved at the time of the merger, with a provision for settlement of fractions if necessary.
+Unless otherwise provided for in individual cases, the execution of the merger shall be carried out as if the merging sub-fund were dissolved without going into liquidation and all assets were simultaneously taken over by the receiving (sub-)fund or UCITS as the case may be, in accordance with statutory provisions.
+The investors in the merging sub-fund receive units of the receiving (sub-)fund or UCITS as the case may be, the number of which is based on the ratio of the net asset values per unit of the (sub-)funds or UCITS as the case may be, involved at the time of the merger, with a provision for settlement of fractions if necessary.

-Notice of the merger will be given to the share-holders on the website of the Management Company and, if required, in the official publication media of the respective jurisdictions in which the units are offered for sale to the public.
+Notice of the merger will be given to the share-holders on the website of the Management Company www.dws.com/fundinformation and, if required, in the official publication media of the respective jurisdictions in which the units are offered for sale to the public.
 Shareholders will be given the possibility, during a period of at least thirty days to request either the repurchase or the conversion of shares free of any charges, as further disclosed in the relevant publication.

-The board of directors can decide to merge share classes within a sub-fund.
+b) The Board of Directors may decide to merge share classes within a sub-fund.
 Such a merger means that the investors in the share class to be cancelled receive shares of the receiving share class, the number of which is based on the ratio of the net asset values per share of the share classes involved at the time of the merger, with a provision for settlement of fractions if necessary.

-16. Dissolution or merger of the Investment Company
+17. Dissolution of the Investment Company